Management

 Management (MGMT)

-MGMT:201 Management: Principles & Concepts (3 Credits)
+MGMT 201 Management: Principles & Concepts (3 Units)

 Prerequisites: 32 completed credit hours.
 An interdisciplinary approach to the study of the basic principles of general management theory and practice.
 (Formerly 6500:301)

-MGMT:202 Introduction to Sport Business (3 Credits)
+MGMT 202 Introduction to Sport Business (3 Units)

 This course will introduce students to sport business through the lens of the multi-faceted sport industry.
 Students will gain exposure to and discuss careers in sport business as well as develop foundational professional skills in the areas of organization, communication, and problem solving.

-MGMT:254 Global Experience (1-3 Credits)
+MGMT 254 Global Experience (1-3 Units)

 Prerequisite: 28 credit hours completed.
 Provides an opportunity for students to learn from faculty expertise in the context of a foreign country.
 International management practices are examined and aspects of local culture are studied.
 (Formerly 6500:254)